El Ritmo de los Días

 The same pattern, day after day.

-It is a healing ritual, not imposed or performative, but emergent.
-A sequence the body now recognizes as kind.
+It is a healing ritual, organic rather than imposed, beyond the performative, emergent.
+A sequence the body now recognises as kind.
 As sacred.
 As home.

 And instead of feeling monotonous or constraining, it feels… liberating.
 My nervous system knows what comes next.
 My body can anticipate the rhythm.
-I do not have to constantly recalibrate, constantly adjust, constantly brace for the unexpected.
+I can release the need to constantly recalibrate, constantly adjust, and constantly brace for the unexpected.

 The routine holds me.
 And in being held, I can finally let go.

 This is what I would call settledness.
 Or maybe: re-inhabiting the self.
-It’s not about transcendence.
-It’s about being able to stay with myself, without bracing, without apology.
+It is beyond transcendence.
+It is about being able to stay with myself, without bracing, without apology.

-This is what I came here to discover, though I did not know it when I arrived.
-Not some dramatic transformation.
-Not sudden enlightenment.
-Just the quiet recognition that routine is not the enemy of freedom.
+This is what I came here to discover, though I arrived without knowing it.
+Beyond dramatic transformation.
+Beyond sudden enlightenment.
+Just the quiet recognition that routine is the ally, never the enemy, of freedom.
 Precarity is.
-Routine—the kind you choose, the kind that serves your actual needs rather than someone else’s demands—is the structure that makes freedom possible.
+Routine, the kind you choose, the kind that serves your actual needs rather than someone else’s demands, is the structure that makes freedom possible.

 Afternoon Seista